Parataxis: Literature

 gentleman—know him well—none of your nonsense—this way, sir—where's your friends?—all a mistake, I see—never mind—accidents will happen—best regulated families—never say die—down upon your luck—Pull him UP—Put that in his pipe—like the flavour—damned rascals."
 And with a lengthened string of similar broken sentences, delivered with extraordinary volubility, the stranger led the way to the traveller's waiting-room, whither he was closely followed by Mr. Pickwick and his disciples.

-Samuel Beckett's opening to his monologue "Not I" is another example.
+Samuel Beckett's opening to his monologue "Not I" is another example:

 Mouth: .... [sic] out ... into this world ... this world ... tiny little thing ... before its time ... in a godfor– ... what? .. [sic] girl? .. [sic] yes ... tiny little girl ... into this ... out into this ... before her time ... godforsaken hole called ... called ... no matter ... parents unknown ... unheard of ... he having vanished ... thin air ... no sooner buttoned up his breeches ... she similarly ... eight months later ... almost to the tick ... so no love ... spared that ... no love such as normally vented on the ... speechless infant ... in the home ... no ... nor indeed for that matter any of any kind ... no love of any kind ... at any subsequent stage ...

+Hilaire Belloc's paratactically speaks to a woman in the "Sun" inn in The Path to Rome while trying to order wine— he reports his language as a "brutal way of speaking," but admitting its success in getting the woman to give her his drink:

+Bring the wine.
+Set it here.
+See me drink it.
+Charge me your due.

+Molly Bloom's soliloquy in James Joyce's Ulysses, one of the longest known examples of a run on sentence in English literature, is another famous example of this technique.